GQCG-edu/bootcamp/training/local.md

 [Git](https://git-scm.com/downloads) is a state-of-the-art version control system and using Git with [Github](https://www.github.com) allows for efficient workflows.
 To see what Git is all about, check out the [Git lectures](https://swcarpentry.github.io/git-novice).

 > Assignment: Fork the `bootcamp` repo to your personal account on Github.
 After installing and configuring Git, pull your personal fork repo to your local machine.
 Commit a file `hello.md` with contents 'Hello, <G|QC|G>!' to the master branch of your fork.
+Tag your supervisor for review.

 # Getting in command with the VSCode editor